 Students who wish to study French or Spanish, who are not transferring college-level credit in those languages, and who either have taken one of those languages in high school or have otherwise learned to speak it, should take the appropriate online language placement test.
 The results of the test will inform the student of the particular course in French or Spanish in which the student should continue her study of that language.
-If the placement results indicate that the student should begin beyond the 030 level, then thereby the student will have satisfied the core curriculum language requirement.
+Students starting a new language or who are placed at level 010 will need to complete levels 010 and 020, while those who are placed at a higher level will be required to only complete one.